Polestar 1 review

-That's allied to a 601bhp power output for a 0-62mph time of 4.2 seconds and an electronically limited top speed of 155mph.
-A 2.0-litre, four-cylinder engine gets a turbocharger, supercharger and twin electric motors on the rear axle to help it produce all that power and propel the Polestar 1 to its electronically limited top speed of 155mph.
+Under the bonnet is a 2.0-litre, four-cylinder engine gets a turbocharger, supercharger with twin electric motors on the rear axle to help produce all that power and propel the Polestar 1 to its electronically limited top speed of 155mph.
 The hardware is then wrapped in an extremely handsome body underpinned by a lightweight and high-tech carbon-fibre structure.

 Inside, it's a little less striking, as you can clearly see the carryover from Volvo's more mainstream models in the steering wheel and dashboard architecture, but quality is top-notch nonetheless and everything is bang up-to-date in terms of technology.

 There's no 'B-pillar' between the front and rear side windows, so the interior has quite an airy and open feel, but the rear seats are cramped nonetheless.
 They're comfortable and supportive, like the fronts, but only kids will be happy spending more than a short journey back there.
 Boot space is on the small side, too – but you do at least get the novelty of having some of the car's electrical systems showcased behind a clear panel, complete with annotations.